jbx-protocol/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 "Ballot" The address of a contract that adheres to IJBFundingCycleBallot, which can provide custom criteria that prevents funding cycle reconfigurations from taking effect.
 A common implementation is to force reconfigurations to be submitted at least X days before the end of the current funding cycle, giving the community foresight into any misconfigurations or abuses of power before they take effect.
 A more complex implementation might include on-chain governance.

 "Reserved rate" The percentage of newly minted tokens that a project wishes to withhold for custom distributions.
-The project owner can pre-program a list of addresses, other mDAO project owners, and contracts that adhere to IJBSplitsAllocator to split reserved tokens between.
+The project owner can pre-program a list of addresses, other JBDAO project owners, and contracts that adhere to IJBSplitsAllocator to split reserved tokens between.

 "Redemption rate" The percentage of a project's treasury funds that can be reclaimed by community members by redeeming the project's tokens during the funding cycle.
 A rate of 100% suggests a linear proportion, meaning X% of treasury overflow can be reclaimed by redeeming X% of the token supply.